linux-system-roles/firewall/README.md

-This role handles interface arguments similar to how firewalld's cli, `firewall-cmd` does, i.e. manages the interface through NetworkManger if possible, and handles the interface binding purely through firewalld otherwise.
+This role handles interface arguments similar to how firewalld's cli, `firewall-cmd` does, i.e. manages the interface through NetworkManager if possible, and handles the interface binding purely through firewalld otherwise.